DanChurchill/nlp_project_work/README.md

 ## <a name="conclusion"></a>Conclusion and Next Steps:

-- We created a model that was able to predict programming language of a repo with XX% accuracy
+- We created a model that was able to predict programming language of a repo with 75% accuracy

-- The model performed significantly better when the dataset was restricted to a more narrow set of data

-- Location was the largest driver of tax value, followed by square footage

-- I attempted to create a function that created a dictionary of models trained for each of the most popular tracts
-    - Consolidating results and evaluating proved too difficult to implement in the time given
+- The efforts to thoroughly clean the text leaving only English words paid off in increased model performance

+- "" was the most common word for Java
+- "" was the most common word for Python
+- "" was the most common word for C+

+- Given more time we would have further explored N-grams to possibly improve performance

 [[Back to top](#top)]